Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 * The capability to enforce decision request (permit or deny)
 * The capability to enrich decision request with needed information
 * The capability to retrieve context information from different sources both regarding resources accessed and subjects doing that.
+* The capability to authorize based on API scopes

 ## Main Concept